disintegration/quiet/README.md

 Photo hosting web application in Go language.

-This is my personal weekend project to learn Go.
-Work in progress.
+It was my personal weekend project to learn Go.
+Now discontinued.

 ### Features
 - Simple and clean design